-Following the recommendation of the Board of Directors of CRH plc, we were appointed by the company on 18 December 2020 to audit the financial statements for the year ending 31 December 2020 and subsequent financial periods.
-The period of total uninterrupted engagement including previous renewals and reappointments of the firm is 2 years, covering the years ending 31 December 2020 to 31 December 2021.
+Following the recommendation of the Board of Directors, we were appointed by the company on 18 December 2020 to audit the financial statements for the year ending 31 December 2020 and subsequent financial periods.
+The period of total uninterrupted engagement including previous renewals and reappointments of the firm is 3 years, covering the years ending 31 December 2020 to 31 December 2022.